-As of the date of this Information Circular, certain NEOs of the Company are compensated in accordance with the terms of the consulting agreements described below.
-However, on March 25, 2011, the Company gave notice to Mr. Clement, Jr., Mr. Doyle, Carob Management Ltd. (the consulting company through which Mr. Burnett provides services to the Company) and WM Mining Company LLC (the consulting company through which Mr. Mays provides services to the Company) that, upon expiration of the current terms of the existing agreements on April 30, 2011, the Company does not wish to further extend the terms of such agreements.
-As such, all such agreements will terminate effective April 30, 2011.
-The Company's Compensation Committee is currently in the process of reviewing the terms of compensation of each of the NEOs, pursuant to which it will consider each element of compensation to be paid to the NEOs and how each element fits into the Company's overall compensation objectives and affects decisions about other compensation elements.
+On September 22, 2011, the Company gave notice to each of Mr. Clement, TAD and Carob that, upon expiration of the current terms of their respective agreements on April 30, 2012, the Company does not wish to further extend the terms of such agreements.
+As such, each of those agreements will terminate effective April 30, 2012.
+The Compensation Committee is currently in the process of reviewing the terms of compensation of each of the NEOs, pursuant to which it will consider each element of compensation to be paid to the NEOs and how each element fits into the Company's overall compensation objectives and affects decisions about other compensation elements.